Updated October 15, 2019

-With most major medical insurance, there are deductibles and coinsurance amounts that can be quite high, meaning usually thousands of dollars that you must pay out of your own pocket before the insurance benefits begin.
-Gap coverage helps fill those gaps.
+With most major medical insurance, deductibles and coinsurance can be quite high, meaning there can be thousands of dollars that you must pay out of your own pocket before the insurance benefits begin.
+Gap coverage is a type of short term health insurance that can help fill those gaps.

 3 Reasons to Buy Supplemental Health Insurance

 How do you know if your health insurance is leaving you with serious gaps that could cause you financial problems?
 Here are three ways to know:

 1. Your deductible is greater than your savings account.